JetBrains/sbt-idea-plugin/README.md

 ```

 Sequence of rules to fine-tune how the library dependencies are packaged.
 By default all dependencies
-including transitive are placed in the "lib" subfolder of the plugin artifact.
+including transitive are placed in the subfolder defined by
+[`packageLibraryBaseDir`](#packagelibrarybasedir--settingkeyfile)(defaults to "lib") of the plugin artifact.
 ```SBT
 // merge all scalameta jars into a single jar packageLibraryMappings += "org.scalameta" %% ".*" % ".*" -> Some("lib/scalameta.jar")